kbonney/NuMAD/docs/introduction/contribute.rst

   context to understand your pull request

-- Make sure that your pull-request merges cleanly with the `main` branch of NuMAD.
+- Make sure that your pull-request merges cleanly with the `main` branch of pyNuMAD.
 When working on a feature, always create your feature branch off of the latest `main` commit

 - Ensure that the code compiles without warnings, (leave for later? the unit tests and regression